alttch/bma-info/eva4/security.rst

 Installing
 ~~~~~~~~~~

-By default, EVA ICS node is :doc:`installed <install>` installed from an
+By default, EVA ICS node is :doc:`installed <install>` using an universal
-universal package.
-The behaviour can be changed with adding *\--force-arch*
+package.
+This behaviour can be changed with adding *\--force-arch* option to
-option to the installer, e.g.:
+the installer, e.g.:

 .. code:: shell